 The ex-trans movement focuses on these controversial concepts:

-There are only a few dozen public ex-trans activists worldwide.
-Ex-trans people have been a cisgender media fixation for nearly a century.
-Some notable “ex-trans” people from past waves include:
+Despite their small numbers, ex-trans activists have been a cisgender media fixation for nearly a century.
+Some notable older “ex-trans” people include:

 - Walt Heyer